SafeVariables and commit/revert logic

 All SafeVariables inherit from the SafeBase class, which adhere to the following rules:

-• Have two internal variables: one for the original value and another that is a pointer to a temporary value
+• Have two internal variables: one for the current/original value and another for the previous/temporary value

-• Must override the check(), commit(), and revert() functions
+• Must override the commit() and revert() functions

 • Must be declared as private within contracts and initialized with this as the parameter - this enables the SafeVariable to mark itself as used in the ContractManager, allowing proper reversion of changes made to the contract

-• If non-const, must call markAsUsed() when accessed, allowing the contract to properly register the variable as used within the function call, and properly revert or commit changes made to the contract accordingly
+• Must call markAsUsed() on any and all non-const functions that it has (including ones that don't actually change the value), allowing the contract to properly register the variable as used within the function call, and properly revert or commit changes made to the contract accordingly

 Types of SafeVariables